irfanahmad7006/sellicsAssessment/ReadMe.md

 Execution
 -----------------
 You can start execution from `features/Sellics Assessment.feature` directly.
-You can start execution from `src/test/java/testRunner/TestRunner.java` too.
+You can start execution from `src/test/java/testRunner/TestRunner.java` Or run `mvn test` in cmd.

 Predefined steps
 -----------------